vasanthimsc22-png/vasanthi-portfolio/README.md

    - `chatbot.js`
 3. Go to Settings → Pages → Deploy from branch → `main` / `root`
 4. Your site will be live at `https://yourusername.github.io/vasanthi-portfolio/`

-## ⚠️ Important Notes

-- All files must be in the **same folder** (they reference each other with relative paths)
-- No build step, no npm, no framework — pure HTML/CSS/JS
-- The portfolio works offline (no external API calls except the contact form via Formspree)
-- Print/Download CV uses the browser's print dialog and renders the hidden `#resume` section

 ## ✨ Features